rapid7/metasploit-framework/documentation/modules/auxiliary/gather/ldap_query.md

 ### QUERY_ATTRIBUTES
 Used only when the `RUN_SINGLE_QUERY` action is used.
 Should be a comma separated list of attributes to display from the full result set for each entry that was returned by the target LDAP server.
-Used to filter the results down to managable sets of data.
+Used to filter the results down to manageable sets of data.

 ## Scenarios